jxmot/github_repo-sftp-server_update/README.md

 * test - files will be uploaded to a "test" area on your server.
 For websites it would typically be located at `publc_html/test`.
 * live - files will be uploaded to `public_html`.

 If you need to add more "modes" just add a function to `modes.php`.
 Then use that function name in the `"modes"` property in `run.json`.
+Then create a JSON configuration file for the new mode using one of the existing files as a guide.

 **"Stage" Mode Example Configuration**